 What Happens to a Dead Tooth?

 There are several different ways in which a tooth can die, but probably the most common is as a result of trauma.
-Decay of the enamel or damage to the incoming nerve can also have the same effect.
+The decay of the enamel or damage to the incoming nerve can also have the same effect.

 Surprisingly, the death of a tooth has a significant impact on its appearance.
 You might expect that the pale enamel on the surface would prevent you from seeing any changes, but a dead tooth is extremely noticeable, especially if it is one of the incisors in the upper jaw.
 A dead tooth will be either brown or grey in colour, rather than the white or cream that you would expect, and as a result, people with a visible dead tooth are often keen to undergo treatment to whiten it, making the damage less obvious.